 The literary debut from writer and curator Legacy Russell glitches defaults and blurs the boundary between the digital and physical, triumphantly positing alternative frameworks for the future.

-is a musician, songwriter, producer, author and teacher who speaks about music as a language.
-He stresses the importance of feeling safe, feeling joy, and being free in order to learn.
-He talks a lot of how talking with others is an important factor when learning a new language.
+is a musician, songwriter, producer, author and teacher who speaks about music as a language. "the importance of feeling safe, feeling joy, and being free in order to learn".
+He is interested in how talking with others is an important factor when learning a new language.
 In the same way, playing with others is just as important when learning music.
 Music is a language.
 A language of emotions.
 To see music in this way will help you get a deeper musical understanding, allowing you to learn any instrument.

 Nam June Paik

 Nam June Paik is a Korean American artist.
 He worked with a variety of media and is the founder of video art.
 Nam June Paik is motivating my way of thinking with his approach in the exhibition “Explosion of Music Electronic Television” at the Galerie Parnass in Wuppertal 1963.
 Joseph Beys came into this show, smashed June Paiks piano and left.
-Instead of being angry about this Nam June Paik chose to react in another way, and made this former act of vandalism into a contribution to his artwork.
+Nam June Paik made this former act of vandalism into a contribution to his artwork.

 Yoko Ono is an artist who works with multiple disciplines and mediums.
 She was involved with the Fluxus movement in the 1960s.
 I am inspired by her Cut Piece (1964) where she gave the power to the audience.
 In her Cut Piece, Yoko Ono, sat alone on a stage, dressed in a suit, with a pair of scissors in front of her.
 The audience had been instructed that they could take turns and use the scissors to cut off a small piece of her clothing, which was theirs to keep.

 Marshall McLuhan Understanding Media (1964)